aprs434/aprs434.github.io/README.md

 ![Figure 1: The top trace is for SF12BW125.
 The dot represents a total payload of 19 bytes as proposed for geolocation packets with compression.](lora.airtime-payload.19bytes.png)

 ### Proposed Compression for LoRa Geolocation Frames
+Upon succesful demonstration of its merits, below LoRa frame compression procedure will be formally proposed as an extension to the APRS standard.

 |_Source Address_|_SSID_ &<br/>_Digipeater Address_|_Information Field_|
 |:--------------:|:-------------------------------:|:-----------------:|